graph-quilt/graphql-orchestrator-java/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Acknowledgments
-Thanks to the GraphQL community for their support and inspiration.
+- Thanks to the contributors of the [graphql-java](https://github.com/graphql-java/graphql-java) library.
-Thanks to the contributors of this project for their hard work and dedication.
+- Thanks to the contributors of this project for their hard work and dedication.
-Please note that it is a basic example and you may want to add more details or explanations to suit your project.